 Selecting quality chicken eggs to hatch

 How do you select a quality chicken egg to hatch?
 Where do you get fertile chicken eggs?
 Picking the right eggs to hatch is the first and probably most important step in incubating eggs.
 Chicken eggs sold in the supermarket probably won’t hatch because rarely will commercial chicken operations keep roosters.
 Instead, look for a local, trusted seller of fertilized eggs.
 Find a farm that will allow you to see the flock of chickens being bred for eggs.
 This will ensure that you’re getting what you’re paying for and that the birds are treated well.

-Never try to incubate an egg that’s cracked, dirty, too large, too small, misshapen, double yolked, or unusual in any way.
-Also be aware that eggs with a defective air cell should not be incubated.
+Never try to incubate an egg that’s cracked, dirty, too large, too small, misshapen, double-yolked, or unusual in any way.
+Also, be aware that eggs with a defective air cell should not be incubated.
 These eggs are likely not viable and will probably not hatch.
-More on identifying defective eggs later in this article.

 Be aware of the rough age of the eggs as well.
 7 days after a chicken egg is laid, it begins to rapidly lose fertility.
 Getting your eggs set in the incubator within a week of being laid is vital.
 After 2-3 weeks, most of your eggs won’t be viable anymore.

 Once you’ve picked up your eggs, whether it’s from your local post office or from a local farm, you’re going to want to allow your eggs a minimum of 12 hours, though ideally more like 24 hours, to settle.
 Place them in the carton with the fat side of the egg pointed upward.
 This will allow the air cell at the fat end of the egg to settle into place before incubating.

 Your eggs should be given plenty of time to reach room temperature.
 Putting colder eggs in an incubator can breed bacteria as the egg heats up.
 Always start incubating an egg at room temperature.